greavr/gcs-bucket-info/LogProcessor/README.md

  - If value found in Big Query - Drop
 - If error
  - Save raw data packet into Big Query Error Dataset, along with error message
-- If success
 - Drop Data
 - Kill Function

 # Environmental Variables
 gcs_buckets = Array of buckets to gather info on.
 If left blank default to all buckets.
 Used when filtering logs